For 100 years,

 They built the very first series production model made in Japan, the Model A, in 1917, when the corporation was still known as the Mitsubishi Shipbuilding Company.
 This dedication to craftsmanship, signature design and relentless innovation has continued throughout the evolution of the company, giving rise to industry firsts such as the now-widespread electronically-controlled traction system and the mass marketed electric vehicle.

-In 2013, Mitsubishi Motors introduced the world's first plug-in hybrid SUV, the Outlander PHEV.
+In 2013, Mitsubishi Motors introduced the world’s best-selling plug-in hybrid CUV3, the Outlander PHEV.
 On the heels of this groundbreaking debut, Mitsubishi has partnered with other innovators in the automotive space to celebrate their landmark achievement and latest technological advancements for their 100-year anniversary.
-Teaming up with the legendary aftermarket shop West Coast Customs, Mitsubishi is bridging their hundred-year history with a special vehicle build—the Mitsubishi Re-Model A.
+Teaming up with the legendary aftermarket shop West Coast Customs, Mitsubishi bridged their hundred-year history with a special vehicle build—the Mitsubishi Re-Model A.

 With the classic Model A

 Mitsubishi and WCC brought a classic symbol of their innovation story into the 21st century.
 The vehicle retained the iconic look and styling of the Model A but was enhanced with the forward-thinking technology of a plug-in hybrid electric vehicle, Super All-Wheel Control and Forward Collision Mitigation.
 Now making its rounds across the United States at various events and auto shows, the Re-Model A is bringing Mitsubishi fans together for the ultimate marriage of heritage and innovation.

 Here's where it all began—two cars becoming one.
 The team from West Coast Customs diligently stripped each one to its core for an innovative vehicle that reimagines history.